vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-hemoptysis.md

     - Consult early if there is massive hemoptysis; If bronchoscopy is attempted but fails to stop the bleed, they can get to angiography fastest if IR has already been made aware
+    - Recurrent hemoptysis is still typically controlled with repeat embolization.